 While I’ve been describing inner-sourcing methods, it’s important to note that development tools are evolving in this area as well, and enabling more social aspects of development.
 The source code management (SCM) project Git first took hold in the open source community as its dynamic forking and merging capability was well-suited to the distributed and independent nature of the open process.
 Git is becoming widely adopted in corporate IT environments indicating the willingness and interest of developers to exploit the same non-linear development benefits.
 Git’s popularity in corporate IT is an example of how developer self-interests can be a powerful positive force.

 Another enhancement to the development tool set is likely to include a way to capture actionable metadata on the code, contributions and contributors, and make it available to the internal community.
 Making metadata available, such as performance attributes and behavioral data (coding trends, comments, commits per developer, etc.) provide insights which can foster collaboration and suggest areas for process innovation.
-We’ve seen this work on Ohloh.net, the free community resource we sponsor, and expect corporate IT would benefit from it as well.
+We’ve seen this work on Open Hub, our free community resource, and expect corporate IT would benefit from it as well.